2020–21 UEFA Champions League: Squad of the season

 The UEFA technical study group selected the following 23 players as the squad of the tournament.

 Players of the season

 Votes were cast for players of the season by coaches of the 32 teams in the group stage, together with 55 journalists selected by the European Sports Media (ESM) group, representing each of UEFA's member associations.
 The coaches were not allowed to vote for players from their own teams.
 Jury members selected their top three players, with the first receiving five points, the second three and the third one.
+In case of a tie on points, the number of five-point votes received served as the tiebreaker.
 The shortlist of the top three players was announced on 13 August 2021.
 The award winners were announced and presented during the 2021–22 UEFA Champions League group stage draw in Turkey on 26 August 2021.